Exit Planet Dust: Release

 The album has received retrospective acclaim and continues to inspire.
 Muzik named it the second best dance album of all time in 2002 and Q TV named it the 41st best album of the 1990s.
 AllMusic's top-marks review states "The Chemical Brothers' sound is big on bombast, replete with screeching guitar samples and lots of sirens and screaming divas.
 A breakthrough album of sorts, Exit Planet Dust was, upon its release, one of the few European post-techno albums to make any sort of headway into the stateside market."

 Following the album's release, the duo were thanked in the liner notes of Better Living Through Chemistry by Fatboy Slim and Homework by Daft Punk.
 Tim O'Neil of PopMatters described the former album as "one of the first albums—and probably the best, outside of the Chems' own later material—to take the rough template of [Exit Planet Dust] as a direct model."
 The Edge also named it his favourite album of 1995.

 The album was also included in the book 1001 Albums You Must Hear Before You Die.

-Stereogum did a review in 2015, 20 years after the album release and called it one of "best psychedelic rock records of the ’90s."
+Stereogum did a review in 2015, 20 years after the album release and called it one of the "best psychedelic rock records of the '90s."